Nobcha/ArduinoLCM/README.md

 回路図は次になります。

 I use 74HCU04 inverter IC for the Franclin oscillator.
-To switch the standard capacitor I'm adopted the relay.
+For the sake of switching the standard capacitor, I had adopted the relay.
 If you use semiconductor switching, accuracy may decline.
-The two pole two circuit switch is neccesary for LC change.
+The two pole two circuit switch is necessary for LC change.
 I use i2c interfacing LCD for display.

 There are the circuit diagrams on below site.